kabikaj/rasm_arch/README.md

 ## License for the code

-Rasm is a text processing utility for converting Arabic-scripted text to a completely dediacritised skeleton.
+Rasm_arch is a text processing utility for converting Arabic-scripted text to a completely dediacritised skeleton.

 The code for this project is licensed under the MIT License.